neha-kay/Kiko-plus/_posts/2015-06-02-you-couchsurf-whats-that.md

   <img src="/images/couchsurfing-guide/hawking.jpg" width="400">
 </p>

-Meanwhile, in the Czech Republic, my host had the most __awesome__ house and we spent a decent amount of time playing video games on his massive projector.
-He even later cooked me a vegetarian meal --- which apparently is pretty unheard of in the Czech Republic (lol).
+Meanwhile, in the Czech Republic, my host had the most __awesome__ house and we spent a decent amount of time playing video games on his massive projector in addition to hanging out in person in the city.

 <p align="center">
   <img src="/images/couchsurfing-guide/czech.jpg" width="600">
 </p>

+He even later cooked me a vegetarian meal --- which apparently is pretty unheard of in the Czech Republic (lol).

 <p align="center">
   <img src="/images/couchsurfing-guide/czech2.jpg" width="600">